Man’s Best Friend:

 Let’s go back and take another look at the night the balloon went up:

 DHs doesn’t go into it.
-In DHs we only get a glimpse of what was in Tom’s head that evening.
-Not what his followers were up to.
+In DHs we only get a glimpse of what was in Tom’s head that evening, and that was only of his own recollections and interpretations from 16 years earlier.
+No indication of what his followers were up to.
 But none of the following is contradicted.

 Let’s try this on for size: